InterView: Thalisha

 Thalisha: I’ve been singing since the 1st

 grade (age 5).
-I’ve always had the pipes and passion to be a recording artist
+I’ve always had the pipes and passion to

-and everyone always told me that I had the whole package.
-So I knew if I worked
+be a recording artist and everyone always told me that I had the

-hard at this, that I could make it in this business.
+make it in this business.

 TOV: I see you’re from

-Thalisha: There have been lots of talented vocalists
+Thalisha: There have been lots of talented vocalists that

-Carey, Tamia and Mary J. Blige.
-But my
+Mariah Carey, Tamia and Mary J. Blige.

-biggest influence has been Jennifer Lopez.
+But my biggest influence has been Jennifer Lopez.

-Seeing what she has been able to do in the music world as a
+Seeing what she has been able to do in the music world

 TOV: You have an agreement with Ecko Red Clothing.
 How did your relationship with Ecko Red Clothing begin?